-Pursuant to the MBTA under 50 CFR 21.43, a depredation permit is not required to lethally remove blackbirds when those species are found committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock or wildlife, or when concentrated in such numbers and manner as to constitute a health hazard or other nuisance.
-Those bird species that could be lethally taken under the blackbird depredation order that are addressed in this EA include American crows, fish crows, red-winged blackbirds, Brewer's blackbirds, common grackles, boat-tailed grackles, and brown-headed cowbirds.
+Pursuant to the MBTA under 50 CFR 21.43, a depredation permit is not required to lethally remove blackbirds when those species are found committing damage or when posing a threat to human safety.
+Those bird species that could be lethally taken under the blackbird depredation order that are addressed in this EA include American crows, fish crows, red-winged blackbirds, common grackles, boat-tailed grackles, and brown-headed cowbirds.